bloomberg/rmqcpp/docs/doxygen.md

 ## Consumer

-Messages can be consumed from a RabbitMQ broker using an `rmqa::Consumer`.
+Messages can be consumed from a RabbitMQ broker using a `rmqa::Consumer`.

 Messages are consumed asynchronously.
-The user-provided consumer callback method will be invoked on the `RabbitContext` threadpool for every received message.
+The user-provided consumer callback method will be invoked on the `RabbitContext` threadpool for every message received.

-An `Consumer` object is created with the following arguments:
+A `Consumer` object is created with the following arguments:
 - the topology that will be declared to the broker;
 - the queue that the consumer will consume from (must be part of `topology`);
-- consumer callback: invoked on every received message (an example is provided below);
+- consumer callback: invoked on every message received (an example is provided below);
-- consumer label: useful for identifying the consumer in the RabbitMQ Management UI;
+- consumer label: useful for identifying the consumer in the RabbitMQ Management UI; and
-- prefetch count: maximum number of unacknowledged messages before the broker will wait for acks.
+- prefetch count: the maximum number of unacknowledged messages before the broker will wait for acks.

 ```cpp